Spring is here, it’s time to make your car nice and shiny too.

 Step 6: Don’t forget the windows

-With the exterior looking great, turn your attention to the car windows.
+With the exterior looking great, it’s time to turn your attention to the car windows.

-Your windows will look better and they’ll be safer too thanks to the greater visibility!
+Not only will your windows look better, but they’ll be safer too thanks to the greater visibility.

 Top tip: Avoid using household window cleaner to avoid any potential damage.